adamtool/adammc/README.md

-Model checking Petri nets with Transits against Flow-LTL/CTL
+Model Checking Petri nets with Transits against Flow-LTL/CTL
 ============================================================
 A framework for model checking Petri nets with transits against Flow-LTL and Flow-CTL.
 This module is the model and controller part of AdamMC.